rrtaduran/GettingAndCleaningData/README.md

 ### Getting and Cleaning Data Project

-This is a repository for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+This repository hosts the R code and documentation files for the Data Science's track course "Getting and Cleaning data", available in coursera.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent